 |Binomial name:||Puntigrus Tetrazona|

 PuntigrusTtetrazona is otherwise known as Sumatra Barb or Tiger Barb.
-This type of fish, from the family Cyprinidae hails from the tropical regions.
-According to reports received, the normal geographical series expands all over the Malay Peninsula, Borneo and Sumatra, with reports of unproven findings in Cambodia.
+This type of fish, from the family Cyprinidae, hails from the tropical regions.
+According to reports received, the normal geographical series expands all over the Malay Peninsula, Borneo, and Sumatra, with reports of unproven findings in Cambodia.
 Besides these places, the Tiger Barb is also seen in several other regions of Asia, based on the undependable information gathered over time.
-Exact results regarding their geographical variety and natural history, is not obtainable.
-There is a misconception between the Tiger Barb with Systomus Anchisporus, which looks similar.
+Exact results regarding their geographical variety and natural history are not obtainable.
+There is a misconception between the Tiger Barb with Systomus Anchisporus, which look similar.

 Habitat and Range